Solution · B2B

 straight answers.

-A B2B marketing agency built for AI search gets your company named when a buying committee asks ChatGPT, Perplexity, Gemini, Copilot, or Google's AI Overview for a vendor shortlist.
-In practice that means mapping the prompts each stakeholder asks, fixing the source pages and schema the engines lift from, owning the comparison and alternatives pages where evaluations get settled, earning third-party citations on the review sites and communities AI trusts, and measuring citation share against pipeline — not just keyword rankings.
+It gets your company named when a buying committee asks ChatGPT, Perplexity, Gemini, Copilot, or Google's AI Overview for a vendor shortlist.
+A B2B purchase is settled by five to eleven stakeholders who each research independently, and increasingly they open an AI engine and ask for the best vendors in your category before sales is ever contacted.
+In practice that means mapping the prompts each role types, fixing the source pages and schema the models lift citations from, owning the comparison and alternatives pages where evaluations get settled, earning the analyst, peer-review, and community references B2B credibility rests on, and measuring citation share against pipeline rather than keyword rankings.

 Does this work for long, multi-stakeholder B2B sales cycles?

-We sell software / services / industrial — is this still a fit?
+We sell software / services / industrial.
+Is this still a fit?

 How do you measure results for a B2B engagement?